MIT-Emerging-Talent/ET6-CDSP-group-19-repo/1_datasets/README.md

    Lookup tables are stored in the `Lookup` folder.

 3. **Standardize formats**
-   Clean missing values, standardize date formats, and ensure consistent data
-   types (e.g., string or categorical for code fields).
+   Missing values should be cleaned, date formats standardized, and consistent data types ensured (e.g., string or categorical for code fields).

 4. **Join tables**
-   Use key fields to combine main tables.
-Use code fields to join with lookup
-   tables and decode categorical values.
+   Key fields are used to combine main tables.
+Code fields are used to join with lookup tables and decode categorical values.

    Key relationships include:

-   - `tbl_JuvenileHistory` links to `tbl_Case` via `IDNCASE`
+   - `tbl_JuvenileHistory` is linked to `tbl_Case` via `IDNCASE`.
-   - `tbl_JuvenileHistory` links to `B_TblProceeding` via `IDNPROCEEDING`
+   - `tbl_JuvenileHistory` is linked to `B_TblProceeding` via `IDNPROCEEDING`.
-   - `tblProceeding` links to `tbl_Case` via `IDNCASE` for comprehensive case information
+   - `tblProceeding` is linked to `tbl_Case` via `IDNCASE` for comprehensive case information.
-   - `tbl_RepsAssigned` links to `tbl_Case` via `IDNCASE` to provide detailed legal representation information for each case.
+   - `tbl_RepsAssigned` is linked to `tbl_Case` via `IDNCASE` to provide detailed legal representation information for each case.

 5. **Filter for project scope**
-   Start with `tbl_JuvenileHistory` to focus on juvenile cases.
-Join with `A_TblCase`, `B_TblProceeding` and `tbl_RepsAssigned` to build comprehensive case timelines that include demographic information, legal proceedings, and legal representation details.
+   The analysis is started with `tbl_JuvenileHistory` to focus on juvenile cases.
+   Joins are made with `A_TblCase`, `B_TblProceeding` and `tbl_RepsAssigned` to build comprehensive case timelines that include demographic information, legal proceedings, and legal representation details.
    This integrated approach provides the most complete view of juvenile immigration cases, from initial case creation through final legal decisions.

-All notebooks used to clean and prepare data are located in the
-`2_data_preparation/notebooks` directory of this repository.
+📌 All notebooks used to clean and prepare data are located in the `2_data_preparation/notebooks` directory of this repository.